OpenRiskNet/home/openshift/ansible-simple-two.md

 Follow the steps up to but not including the
 **Create the OpenShift inventory file** section.

->   Remembering to prime the master and application server
+>   Remembering to configure `ssh-agent` as described.
-    from the Ansible host.

 ### Create the OpenShift inventory file
-This file, used by Ansible, defines the configuration of the OpenShift server that it will setup.
-An example is illustrated below:
+This file, declared as the `hostfile` in your `ansible.cfg`, defines the configuration of the OpenShift server that Ansible will setup.

 On your Ansible server...